 Ontario SP8 Survival Tool

-Ontario makes a lot of great knives and this is another outstanding knife.
+Ontario Knife (OKC) makes a lot of great knives and this is another outstanding knife.
 The SP8 is 1.4lb and 15 inches long.
 It cuts, hammers, chisels, pry, and chops.
-It comes with a condura sheath and is made of 1095 carbon steel.
+It comes with a Cordura sheath and is made of 1095 carbon steel.

 Conclusion on the Spetsnaz Machete